 The fastest way to get help is to call now.
 You may also select your debt amount with the slider and use the form above for a free and no-obligation consultation with a Texas Debt Specialist.

 Debt Consolidation Loan, Credit Counseling and Debt Relief Consultations are Free of Charge with No Obligation.

 Please Call For Additional Texas Branch Locations

 Texas Debt Consolidation, Texas Credit Counseling, and Texas Debt Relief Consultations are free of charge with no obligation.
-Clients who make monthly program payments generally experience an approximate 50% reduction of their enrolled balance before fees, or a 35-45% reduction after payment of settlement fees over a 24-48 month period.
-Individual results may vary based on ability to save sufficient funds, ability to complete the program and the creditors enrolled.
-Statements made are examples of past performance and are not intended to be a guarantee that your debt balances will be lowered by a specific amount or percentage, that you will be debt-free within a specific time period.
+Clients who make monthly program payments generally experience an approximate 45% reduction of their enrolled balance before fees of 15% over a 24-48 month period.
+Individual results may vary based on the ability to save sufficient funds, ability to complete the program and the creditors enrolled.
+Statements made are examples of past performance and are not intended to be a guarantee that your debt balances will be lowered by a specific amount or percentage, or that you will be debt-free within a specific time period.
 Settlement fees are not charged until a debt is reduced and payment has been made to creditor.
-We do not assume consumer debt, make monthly payments to creditors, provide tax, bankruptcy, accounting, or legal advice.
+We do not assume consumer debt, make monthly payments to creditors, or provide tax, bankruptcy, accounting, or legal advice.
 We do not provide credit repair services.
 Optional separate legal services may be offered by affiliated attorneys and any associated attorney fees are separate from those charged by Debt Redemption Inc. Please contact a tax professional to discuss any possible tax consequences of paying less than the full balance.
-Programs available in Texas.
+Programs are available in Texas.
 Logos used are property of their respective owners.